TonySpegel/theme-switch/README.md

 </theme-switch>
 ```
 ### Events
 Events are used to open the dialog and to restore focus after closing it again.
-This components also
-communicates the selected theme.
+This components also communicates the selected theme to anything listening to this event.

 #### `DialogEvent`
-Used to open the dialog and restore focus on the opener element when closing it again.
+Used to **open the dialog** and **restore focus** on the opener element when closing it again.
 ```javascript
 class DialogEvent extends Event {
   static eventName = 'dialog-event';